Webhooks Integration

 Activity enrollment

-Attendee pins an activity in the My Agenda tab.
+Attendee pins an activity in the My Agenda tab or joins an activity.
+Or admins add users to an activity from the platform.

 Activity dismissal

-Attendee unpins as activity in the My Agenda tab.
+Attendee unpins an activity in the My Agenda tab.

 Event enrollment